Cerebellar Atrophy Research

 Call Sheehan Law firm 855-496-6059

-According to the FDA, cases of cerebellar atrophy, or degeneration of the cerebellum, have been reported in patients taking Dilantin.
+According to the FDA, cases of cerebellar atrophy have been reported in patients taking Dilantin.
 The cerebellum is an area of the brain that controls movement, balance and coordination.
 Impairment to the cerebellum can cause an unsteady gait, poor muscle control, trouble speaking or swallowing and other movement related problems.

 Cerebellar atrophy can lead to ataxia, or the loss of voluntary muscle control.
 Patients with ataxia may have difficulty walking, balancing or running.
 It can also affect fine motor coordination skills, such as preparing food.